 From there, finalize the content the influencer is responsible for posting.
 The most important part is finding a balance between helping them craft strong, effective content and letting them have the creative freedom to promote your product in a unique, authentic way (that’s why you hired them in the first place, right?).
 In addition to approving the influencer’s posts before they go live, set them up with your strongest copy, graphics, and videos so the influencer has a thorough understanding of your brand voice, your audience, and what you’re looking for.
 And this should go without saying, but make sure your brand and product are mentioned in the content!

-Finally, the last step in creating an effective influencer marketing strategy is to analyze the results.
+Finally, the last step in creating an effective influencer marketing strategy is to analyze the results, and if those results are not what you expect them to be, Redesign your strategy.
 You can track campaign performance directly in the HYPR suite, but we also recommend working with the influencer to carefully monitor every post so you can adjust your strategy for subsequent posts and increase the success of the campaign as a whole.
 Want to learn more about using influencers to drive your marketing strategy?
 Explore the HYPR blog for influencer marketing dos and don’ts, best practices, the latest influencer marketing trends, and more.

 Word of mouth marketing—that recommendation from a friend, family member or colleague—is the most valuable marketing strategy a company can benefit from.Read More

 More brands and agencies are turning to influencer marketing platforms to scale their programs.
 There are dozens of platforms out there, all with various pros and cons.Read More